Distractor-free Generalizable 3D Gaussian Splatting: Experiments

-\paragraph{For Pre-train Model:} Tab.~\ref{tab1} reports comparisons between DGGS-TR, DGGS and existing pre-train generalizable models.
+\textbf{For Pre-train Model: }Tab.~\ref{tab1} reports comparisons between DGGS-TR, DGGS and existing pre-train generalizable models.
 Compared with pre-train models on distractor-free data, DGGS-TR exhibits superior performance even with training on limited distractor scenes, mainly due to mitigating the inference scene \textit{distractor impacts} and \textit{domain gap}.
 Fig.~\ref{fig5} also illustrates similar findings: DGGS-TR effectively attenuates partial distractor effects in the 3D inconsistency regions.
 Furthermore, after introducing our inference paradigm, DGGS demonstrates `pseudo-completion' and artifact removal capabilities, which benefit from the \textbf{Reference Selection} mechanism that can choose references with less distractor as well as disparity and the \textbf{Distractor Pruning} during inference process as in Fig.~\ref{fig6}.
 To further validate effectiveness, we compare DGGS's results on synthetic data, which maintains the same data domain as the pre-trained MVSplat* except for inserted distractor.
 In Fig.~\ref{fig16}, DGGS shows better resistance to distractor, effectively mitigating artifact.
 More results are shown in Appendix.

-\paragraph{After Fine-tuning:} To further demonstrate DGGS's capability, we conduct fine-tuning experiments on the different pre-trained models (including Mvsplat*, (Mvsplat+SLS)* and DGGS-TR* corresponding Line 2, 8, and 9 in Tab.~\ref{tab1}) and training strategies (including FT, SLS-FT and DGGS-FT corresponding Mvsplat~\cite{chen2024mvsplat}, SLS~\cite{sabour2024spotlesssplats} and Ours).
+\textbf{After Fine-tuning:} To further demonstrate DGGS's capability, we conduct fine-tuning experiments on the different pre-trained models (including Mvsplat*, (Mvsplat+SLS)* and DGGS-TR* corresponding Line 2, 8, and 9 in Tab.~\ref{tab1}) and training strategies (including FT, SLS-FT and DGGS-FT corresponding Mvsplat~\citep{chen2024mvsplat}, SLS~\citep{sabour2024spotlesssplats} and Ours).
 We fine-tune using the `clutter' data and evaluate on the `extra' data in test scenes.
 For fairness in comparison, our inference framework is not employed.
-In Tab.~\ref{tab6}, DGGS-TR demonstrates significant improvements over existing models and strategies, attributed to our reliable distractor prediction.
-More qualitative results are shown in Appendix. \paragraph{Efficiency:}Tab.~\ref{tab:efficiency} shows the efficiency comparison.
-Due to the segmentation model and two-stage inference, DGGS has a slight decrease in efficiency compared to~\cite{chen2024mvsplat}, but mitigates distractor and obtains masks.
-It can be boosted by reducing segmentation resolution or lighter segmentation models.
+In Tab.~\ref{tab6}, DGGS-TR demonstrates significant improvements over existing models and strategies, attributed to our reliable distractor prediction. {Furthermore, we find that DGGS's single-scene fine-tuning performance is even better than SLS's single-scene training (metrics reported by SLS~\citep{sabour2024spotlesssplats}).
+This benefits from DGGS's pretraining on large-scale datasets and its reference-based strategy for distractor pridiction.}